Last updated on July 19th, 2023

 Baseball episodes titled “The Unnatural”

 “The Natural” is a 1984 baseball movie (based on a novel) starring Robert Redford.
 Since then, the movie’s title has been the basis for punny titles for baseball-themed episodes of mostly supernatural/magic-themed cartoons.
 All of them use the same pun: “The Unnatural.”
-Below are shows with baseball- (or softball-) themed episodes titled such:
+Below are cartoons with baseball- (or softball-) themed episodes titled such:

 - “Ben 10” (though they went with “The Unnaturals,” plural)